Humanitarian Aid through 3D Printing

 says co-founder Abi Bush.

-Sustainability through Knowledge Transfer
+Sustainable Humanitarian Aid through Knowledge Transfer

 The aid organisation also cooperates with locals and helps to realize their own projects.
 In Nepal, for example, they supported a local entrepreneur who invented a biomass cook stove and worked on it for over ten years.
 The innovative design helps to maintain the oxygen flow and therefore improves the air quality in homes.
 For a government contract, he had to adjust his design a little bit, but although he knew how, he had no access to manufacturing to realize it.
 So, the team of Field Ready helped him create a CAD model from which they printed a final model.